cds-snc/notification-documentation/src/en/send.md

 To send a file by email, add a placeholder to the template then upload a file.
 The placeholder will contain a secure link to download the file.

 The links are unique and unguessable.
-GOV.UK Notify cannot access or decrypt your file.
+GC Notify cannot access or decrypt your file.

 ### Add contact details to the file download page